-Financial instruments are recognized initially at fair value of the consideration given (in case of an asset) or received (in case of a liability).
-Except for financial instruments at fair value through profit or loss (FVPL), the initial measurement of financial assets and liabilities includes transaction costs.

-Financial instruments within the scope of PAS 39 are classified as either financial assets or liabilities at FVPL, loans and receivables, held-to-maturity (HTM) investments, AFS financial assets and other financial liabilities, as appropriate.
-The classification depends on the purpose for which the investments were acquired and whether they are quoted in an active market.
-The Group determines the classification of its financial instruments at initial recognition and, where allowed and appropriate, re-evaluates this designation at every reporting date.
+All financial assets are initially recognized at fair value.
+Except for financial assets at fair value through profit or loss (FVPL), the initial measurement of financial assets includes transaction costs.
+The Group classifies its financial assets in the following categories: financial assets at FVPL, held-to-maturity (HTM) investments, AFS investments, and loans and receivables.
+Financial liabilities are classified as either financial liabilities at FVPL or other financial liabilities.
+The classification depends on the purpose for which the investments were acquired and whether these are quoted in an active market.
+Management determines the classification of its investments at initial recognition and, where allowed and appropriate, re-evaluates such designation at every reporting date.